-Members as of December 31, 2018: Jorge Born (Chairman Nomination Committee), Juan Carlos Torres Carretero, Andrés Holzer Neumann.
+Members as of December 31, 2019: Jorge Born (Chairman Nomination Committee), Claire Chiang, Steven Tadler, Lynda Tyler-Cagni.

-The members of the Nomination Committee, with exception of the executive Chairman of the Board of Directors, are non-executive and independent members of the Board of Directors.
+The members of the Nomination Committee are all non-executive and independent members of the Board of Directors.
 Pursuant to item 14 of the Swiss Code of Best Practice for Corporate Governance (SCBP), an independent member is a non-executive member, who has not been an executive member of the Dufry Group in the last three years and has no or comparatively minor business relations with the Company.
 The members shall be appointed, as a rule, for the entire duration of their mandate as Board members and be re-eligible.

 The Nomination Committee assists the Board of Directors in fulfilling its nomination related matters.
 It is responsible for assuring the long-term planning of appropriate appointments to the positions of the Group CEO and the Board of Directors, reviewing the curriculum vitae, credentials and experience of the candidates proposed by the Board of Directors to fill vacancies on the Board of Directors or for the position of the Group CEO, making recommendations on Board composition and balance, presenting to the Board a proposal of succession plan for the position of the Group CEO at least once a year, and reviewing the adequacy of the selection system and criteria used for the appointment of the members of the Global Executive Committee.
 The Nomination Committee meets as often as business requires (usually 2-4 meetings per year).
-The 2 meetings held in the fiscal year 2018 lasted about 1 to 2 hours.
-Members of the Global Executive Committee attended meetings of the Nomination Committee as follows: Group CEO 2 meetings.
+The 5 meetings held in the fiscal year 2019 lasted about 1 to 2 hours (Q1 2 meetings, Q2 1 meeting, Q3 1 meeting, Q41 meeting).
+Members of the Global Executive Committee attended meetings of the Nomination Committee as follows: Group CEO 5 meetings.